zromick/Replace-Word-Tool/README.md

 ![Introduction Example](public/images/intro-1.png "Introduction")

 #### Step 2: INPUT TEXT.
 Add the text that will be replaced.
 Check the box next to "Automatically Ignore Words in the Official Scrabble Player's Dictionary" to isolate proper nouns.
+Click "Next" to continue.

 ![Input Text Example](public/images/inputText-1.png "Input Text")

 #### Step 3: MANAGE WORDS.
-Click the "+" icon next to each word to create a replacement word.
+Use the pagination system to view and replace your words.
+The "Replacing" section already contains the proper nouns in your text (words not found in the Scrabble Dictionary).
+For each word you would like to replace, click the "+" icon under it and type a replacement word.
+Click "Next" to continue.

 ![Manage Words Example](public/images/manageWords-1.png "Manage Words")

 ![Manage Words Example](public/images/manageWords-2.png "Manage Words")

 #### Step 4: GENERATE TEXT.
-Click "Replace" to generate output text and then "Copy".
+Click "Replace" to generate output text.
+Click "Copy" to copy the result to clipboard.

 ![Generate Text Example](public/images/generateText-1.png "Generate Text")